 Ms. Cruz: I took the time to contact the city and I was able to get a report that I e-mailed all of you today, that showed all the projects that had gone in front of the Board of Architects from 2019 to the present.
 Now, remember the last year things were slow, okay.
 Fifty projects went before the Board of Architects and you all know I was a teacher; 50 projects, all of them were granted Mediterranean Bonuses.
 That's very hard to believe, very hard to understand, how every single project got bonus, and that's the issue that I see.
-I see that Mediterranean bonuses have become a rubber stamp, you ask for it, you get it, and that is a problem that we have.
-So this is why I started a petition, I got a whole lot of signatures and what we are saying is, we need to reign in the Mediterranean bonuses because otherwise whatever height, whatever density we set up is for nothing, because they come in and they ask for this, you know they put a little sign that says this is a Mediterranean building or a little print or a little art and they get what they want and they can build up and they can have more density.
-I think that's what the problem is and that's what the people are saying.
-We are not saying eliminate necessarily.
-We are saying examine, review, but in order to do that and based on the number of projects, and by the way, these were projects that have gone already to the board, some have been permitted, a few have not.
+I see that Mediterranean bonuses become a rubber stamp, you ask for it, you get it, and that is a problem that we have.
+So this is why I started a petition, I got a whole lot of signatures and what we are saying is, we need to reign in the Mediterranean bonuses because otherwise whatever height, whatever density we set up is for nothing, because they come in and they ask for this, you know they put a little sign that says this is a Mediterranean building or a little print or a little art and they get what they want and they can build up and, some have been permitted, a few have not.
 If they haven't been permitted, they are still open for discussion.
 If they have already gotten a permit, there is nothing we can do, it's done, it's a done deal, okay.
-Now, there's plenty of projects come down, I mean, remember the Allen Morris project coming up.
-From what I read in the paper today or somehow, bought another property on Miracle Mile.
-All those projects are meant to be big buildings, and we need to do something before they go through the process because then it will be too late.
-So that is my take.
-I think we need to take control of density and height before it's too late for everybody.
+Now, there's plenty of projects come down, I mean, remember the Allen Morris project control of the sity and the being buildings, and we need to also orsenhow, bought another property on Miracle Mile.
+All those projects are meant to be big buildings, and we need to take control of density and height before it's too late for everybody.